 - Full Member

 - Rehabilitation Sciences Institute, University of Toronto

 - Department of Psychiatry, University of Toronto

 - Adjunct Associate Professor, School of OT, Dalhousie University

-Dr. Bonnie Kirsh is an Associate Professor in the Department of Occupational Science and Occupational Therapy, and holds cross appointments to the Department of Psychiatry and the Rehabilitation Sciences Institute at the University of Toronto as well as the School of Occupational Therapy at Dalhousie University.
+Dr. Bonnie Kirsh is a Professor in the Department of Occupational Science and Occupational Therapy, and holds cross appointments to the Department of Psychiatry and the Rehabilitation Sciences Institute at the University of Toronto as well as the School of Occupational Therapy at Dalhousie University.
 She was a member of the Mental Health Commission of Canada’s Workforce Advisory Committee from its inception.
 Her primary research focuses on community and work integration for persons with mental illnesses, and she has conducted studies examining workplace anti-stigma initiatives, organizational culture and mental health, Canadian principles and practices in the area of work integration, social policy as it relates to employment for people with mental illnesses, and supported employment.
 She uses mixed methods in her research including quantitative, qualitative and participatory research.